← Back to Blog

 With a shortlist of projects from verified developers in confirmed freehold zones, the next step is selecting the right project based on actual market data — not marketing.

-For any project that interests you, open the Web App via /project_search to review the full DLD transaction history: 12-month transaction volume, price per sqm trends, Oqood registration counts, and the key data signals that indicate whether the project has sustained demand or an initial wave of Oqood registrations followed by low subsequent activity in DLD records.
+For any project that interests you, use Dubai REST tower-level records to review the full DLD transaction history: 12-month transaction volume, price per sqm trends, Oqood registration counts, and the key data signals that indicate whether the project has sustained demand or an initial wave of Oqood registrations followed by low subsequent activity in DLD records.
 The bot shows only DLD-registered data — it does not track soft launches or pre-registration sales.

 Compare the developer's current asking price per sqm to the DLD average transaction price for comparable completed projects in the same community.
 The bot displays DLD-registered transaction prices only, not launch or marketing prices.
 If the developer is marketing at a 25% premium to what DLD shows comparable units actually trade at, that premium needs to be justified by specific project attributes — not taken on faith.